vjangili-26/vjangili-26.github.io/README.md

 - Provided hands-on instruction using software and IDEs, troubleshooting issues to ensure smooth lab sessions.

 ### Data Analyst - Max Healthcare, India (Sept 2021 – May 2022)
-- Analyzed clinical data with Python, R, and SQL, leading to a 15% improvement in business insight accuracy.
+- Interpreted raw data using various tools (Python, R, and Excel Data Analysis Toolpak), and statistical models (including regression techniques, decision trees, etc.), which led to a 15% improvement in business insight accuracy.
-- Ensured seamless healthcare data integration with EHR systems and APIs, improving data exchange efficiency.
+- Gathered Business Requirements, and interacted with Users and SMEs to get a better understanding of the data.
+- Presented interactive dashboards using Power BI, Tableau, and Excel to deliver analytical insights and visualizations to clients, facilitating informed decision-making processes.
+- Collaborated with cross-functional teams using project management tools like Jira to track and manage tasks, ensuring timely delivery of analytical solutions and adherence to project timelines.

 ### Data Science Intern - GR Associates, India (Sept 2020 – May 2021)
-- Analyzed supplier material inspection data, leading to a 20% increase in material quality.
+- Analyzed the data collected from inspections of materials received from suppliers, created statistical reports that identified a 20% increase in material quality, and pinpointed common nonconformities.
-- Reduced analysis time by 30% through visualizations of quality issues.
+- Developed data visualizations to illustrate the frequency and impact of specific quality issues that reduced analysis time by 30%, helping to prioritize corrective actions.

 ### Data Analyst Intern - Stepsworth, India (May 2020 – Jul 2020)
-- Developed a recommendation system, improving client satisfaction by 30%, using Python and sci-kit-learn.
+- Assisted in creating a recommendation system that increased client satisfaction by 30% through tailored property suggestions, leveraging thorough data collection, preprocessing, and model training with Python and sci-kit-learn, as measured by post-implementation surveys and feedback.

 ## Featured Projects